Joey Mickey

-Joseph G. Mickey (born November 29, 1970) is a former American professional football tight end in the National Football League (NFL) for the Dallas Cowboys.
+Joseph G. Mickey (born November 29, 1970) is an American former professional football tight end in the National Football League (NFL) for the Dallas Cowboys.
 He played college football at the University of Oklahoma.

 Early years

 Mickey attended Millwood High School, where he practiced football and basketball.
 In football as a tight end he was a four-year starter, making 70 career receptions for 1,623 yards and 31 career touchdowns.
 He also played defensive end as a two-way player, registering 98 tackles and 11 quarterback sacks as a senior.
 He was named a Super Prep All-American and received The Oklahoman's Little All-City offensive player of the year award.

 He accepted a scholarship from the University of Oklahoma.
 In the team's run-oriented offense he was used as a blocking tight end and became a starter as a junior.
 He caught 2 touchdown passes in the 1991 Gator Bowl.
 He finished his college career with 32 receptions for 406 yards and three touchdowns.